 Bostwick Laboratories

-In 2013 and 2014, Bostwick settled two matters for an aggregate \$6.5M to resolve allegations of violating the Federal False Claims Act by offering kickbacks to physicians in exchange for referrals
+In 2013 and 2014, Bostwick settled two matters for an

+aggregate \$6.5M to resolve allegations of violating the Federal False Claims Act by offering kickbacks to

+physicians in exchange for referrals

+]

 The Yates Memo

+·

+1

 Pre-Cursors to the "Yates Memo"

-- 1999 Holder Memo "Bringing Criminal Charges Against Corporations"
+1999 Holder Memo - "Bringing Criminal Charges

-- Framework for prosecutors

-- Emphasized taking action against individuals
+Against Corporations" • Framework for prosecutors • Emphasized taking action against individuals

-- Thompson Memo

-- McNulty Memorandum
+Thompson Memo McNulty Memorandum

+e increally increasing l

-- Filip Memo
+Filip Memo

 The Yates Memo

+The state of the s

-To be eligible for any cooperation credit, corporations must provide to the Department all relevant facts about the individuals involved in corporate misconduct
+Policy 1 To be eligible for any cooperation credit, corporations must provide to the Department all relevant facts about the individuals involved in corporate misconduct

+Policy 2

 Both criminal and civil corporate investigations should focus on individuals from the inception of the investigation

-DOJ's Civil and Criminal Divisions - Working Together

-Assistant Attorney General for the Criminal Division, Leslie Caldwell, September 17, 2014:

-"[e]xperienced prosecutors of the Fraud Section are immediately reviewing the qui tam cases when we receive them to determine whether to open up a parallel criminal investigation.
+DOJ's Civil and Criminal Divisions - Working Together Working regetator Assistant Attorney General for the Criminal Division, Leslie Caldwell, September 17, 2014: "[e]xperienced prosecutors of the Fraud Section are immediately reviewing the qui tam cases when we receive them to determine whether to open up a parallel criminal investigation.
 Those prosecutors then coordinate swiftly with the Civil Division and U.S. Attorneys Office as to the best ways to proceed in parallel investigations ".

-Criminal and civil attorneys handling corporate investigations should be in routine communication with one another

-Absent extraordinary circumstances, no corporate resolution will provide protection from criminal or civil liability for individuals
+1 Policy 3 Criminal and civil attorneys handling corporate - investigations should be in routine communication with one another / - Policy 4 \neg 1 only 4 - Absent extraordinary circumstances, no corporate resolution will provide protection from criminal or civil liability for individuals

-Corporate cases should not be resolved without a clear plan to resolve related individual cases before the statute of limitations expires and declinations as to individual in such cases must be memorialized

-Civil attorneys should consistently focus on individuals as well as the company and evaluate whether to bring suit against an individual based on considerations beyond that individual's ability to pay

-Acting Associate AG Baer - Remarks of June 9, 2016

-- Individual accountability applies with equal force and logic to the department's civil enforcement - Holding individuals accountable for corporate wrongdoing even through civil enforcement actions - provides a powerful deterrent against future misconduct" - Department attorneys to make sure they are examining the potential liability of individual actors at the outset of an investigation into corporate wrongdoing - Reaching a resolution with the company does not end the inquiry into whether and which individuals should also be pursued - Do not assume individuals will be released from FCA liability in corporate settlement
+Policy 5 Corporate access should not be reached without a clear Corporate cases should not be resolved without a clear plan to resolve related individual cases before the statute of limitations expires and declinations as to individual in such cases must be memorialized Policy 6 Civil attorneys should consistently focus on individuals as well as the company and evaluate whether to bring suit against an individual based on considerations beyond that individual's ability to pay Acting Associate AG Baer - Remarks of June 9, 2016 Individual accountability applies with equal force and logic to the department's civil enforcement Holding individuals accountable for corporate wrongdoing - even through civil enforcement actions - provides a powerful deterrent against future misconduct" Department attorneys to make sure they are examining the potential liability of individual action at the outset of an investigation into liability of individual actors at the outset of an investigation into corporate wrongdoing Reaching a resolution with the company does not end the inquiry into Reading a resolution will the company does not end the inquiry into whether and which individuals should also be pursued Do not assume individuals will be released from FCA liability in corporate settlement

-Acting Associate AG Baer - Remarks of June 9, 2016
+Acting A Associ ate AG i Baer - Remark ks of J une 9, 2016

-- Implications that civil accountability for corporate executives hold for companies seeking cooperation credit: - Disclosure expected of all facts relating to individuals involved, regardless of hierarchy - There is nothing in the individual accountability policy that requires companies to waive attorney-client privilege - Cooperation does not require a company to characterize anyone as "culpable" - Timing is of the essence.
+- Implications that civil accountability for corporate executives hold for companies seeking cooperation credit:

+- Disclosure expected of all facts relating to individuals involved, regardless of hierarchy There is nothing in the individual accountability policy that requires companies to waive attorney-client privilege - Cooperation does not require a company to characterize anyone as "culpable" - Timing is of the essence.
 A company should come in as early as possible - Prompt voluntary disclosure by a company is viewed favorably - A thorough defense investigation may result in better negotiated resolutions